 There are many aspects of game art that we need to carefully hone as artists.
 In order to breathe unity in our designs and provide a pleasant user experience, we have to:

 How can we do all of that?
-In this article, I want to share with you some trails to improve your game’s visuals.
-The techniques exposed below are also useful to better understand your artist’s job and to communicate efficiently with them.3 essential (and simple!) ways to improve your game's graphics ?? #gamedev Click To Tweet
+In this article, I want to share with you some tips to improve your game’s visuals.
+The techniques explained below are also useful to better understand your artist’s job and to communicate efficiently with them.

 The power of any piece of art boils down to a strong understanding of the visual language of design.
 On one end, it is composed of the visual elements, a form of vocabulary.
 They encompass colors, shapes, shading… On the other end, we have the principles of design, which are similar to grammar rules.
 They give us flexible tools to assemble our elements into strong compositions.